-Pursuant to article 87(1) of the Company's articles of association, the following Executive Director namely Mr. Wong Ka Wing and Mr. Ho Yuen Wah and the following Non-executive Director namely Mr. Fong Siu Kwong will retire by rotation and, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.
-The Non-executive Directors and Independent Non-executive Directors are appointed for periods of two years.
+Pursuant to article 87(1) of the Company's articles of association, the following Non-executive Director namely Mr. Chan Yue Kwong, Michael and the following Independent Non-executive Director namely Professor Chan Chi Fai, Andrew, Mr. Mak Hing Keung, Thomas and Mr. Ng Yat Cheung will retire by rotation and, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.
+The Non-executive Directors and Independent Non-executive Directors are appointed for periods of one to three years.